groops/examples/backend/node-express/README.md

 ### 1. Configure the database

 Before you can run the app you need to set up a Mongo database.
-This can be any Mongo instance (including on running locally), although if you need a simple hosted option, create a free account at [MongoLab](https://mongolab.com/) or [MongoHQ](https://www.mongohq.com/) and create an empty database (called "groops" or similar).
+This can be any Mongo instance (including one running locally), although if you need a simple hosted option, create a free account at [MongoLab](https://mongolab.com/) or [MongoHQ](https://www.mongohq.com/) and create an empty database (called "groops" or similar).

 Once you have a database ready to go, open up `config.json` and edit the database config section as needed.
 When you're done, it should look something like this (example MongoLab config):